-The following table shows a side-by-side comparison of unlimited data plans that are currently available in the UK:
+The following table shows a side-by-side comparison of unlimited data plans on UK mobile networks:

-For more information and for a complete comparison, see our in-depth guide to unlimited data plans in the UK.
+For more information, see our full guide to unlimited data plans in the UK.

 2G, 3G & 4G Coverage

-Before signing up for an unlimited data plan on EE, we recommend using EE’s online coverage map to check the level of coverage available in your area.
+Before you sign up for an unlimited data plan on EE, we’d strongly recommend using EE’s online coverage map to check the coverage in your area.

-At present, 5G coverage is available on EE in the following UK towns and cities:
+At present, EE’s 5G network is available in the following UK towns and cities:

 Tethering & Personal Hotspot

-Tethering or personal hotspot refers to the process of sharing your smartphone’s data connection with other devices (e.g. with your laptop or tablet).
+Tethering or personal hotspot refers to the process of sharing your smartphone’s internet connection with another device (e.g. with your laptop or tablet).

-On EE’s unlimited data plans, the use of tethering and personal hotspot is permitted.
-EE, however, puts an emphasis on this being for your “personal use only”.
-As such, there’s a limit of 12 tethered devices within the terms and conditions.
+On EE’s unlimited data plans, you’re welcome to share your unlimited data allowance with other devices through tethering or personal hotspot.
+However, EE says this is for “personal use only”.
+There’s also a limit of 12 tethered devices within the terms and conditions of the plan.
 If you regularly tether more than 12 devices, this would be considered “non-personal use”.

-For more information, see EE’s full unlimited data terms and conditions.
+For more information, see EE’s unlimited data terms and conditions.

-On EE’s unlimited data plans, you can use up to 15GB of data abroad at no extra charge each month.
+On EE’s unlimited data plans, you can use up to 50GB of data abroad at no extra charge each month.

 Keeping Your Phone Number

-If you’re leaving another mobile network to join EE on their new unlimited data plan, it’s a straightforward process to keep your existing phone number.
+If you’re leaving another mobile network to join EE’s unlimited data plan, it’s a straightforward process to keep your current phone number.

 Start by ordering your new unlimited data plan from EE’s website.
-Once you’ve done that, you can request a PAC Code from your old mobile network.
+Once you’ve done that, you can request a PAC Code from your old network.
 This can normally be obtained through your mobile network’s website or app, or by texting PAC to 65075.

-After your new phone or SIM card arrives from EE, head over to this online form.
-Here, you can enter the PAC Code from your old mobile network.
-Once you’ve done this, your phone number transfer will normally be scheduled for the next working day.
+When your new phone or SIM card arrives from EE, head over to this online form.
+Here, you’ll be able to submit the PAC Code from your old mobile network.
+After doing this, your phone number transfer will normally be scheduled for the next working day.

-For a step-by-step guide on moving your phone number to EE, please select your current mobile network from the drop down menu below:
+For a step-by-step guide on how to move your phone number to EE, please select your current mobile network from the dropdown menu below: